moshiur-rahmaan/moshiur-rahmaan/README.md

 I am a fulll time app developer and game developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - :telescope: I’m currently working as a Software Engineer, contributing and leading to all the apps and games developed by Teton Private Ltd.

-- :seedling: I'm also contributing various app and game development projects as a freelancer.
+- :seedling: I'm also contributing to various apps and games as a freelancer.

 - :zap: In my free time, I try to utilize as much time as I can to make myself better, both as a software engineer and as a human being.